Madhuraa-k/DataRakshak/README.md

 ## DataRakshak

 ## Overview
 DataRakshak is a comprehensive solution designed for government websites and applications, providing advanced cybersecurity features with a focus on personally identifiable information (PII) detection and audio redaction.
-Built as both a Vue.js web platform and a React Native mobile application, this system integrates seamlessly with existing government digital infrastructure.
+Built as both a Vue.js web platform , this system integrates seamlessly with existing government digital infrastructure.

 ## Key Features